George Monck, 1st Duke of Albemarle: Later career and death

-In July 1660, Monck was made Duke of Albemarle and appointed to the Privy Council; he also received the former Palace of Beaulieu, lands in Ireland and England worth £7,000 per year, an annual pension of £700 and various offices, including Lord Lieutenant of Devon.
-He also obtained significant positions for his dependents and connections; John Grenville became Earl of Bath, while Nicholas Monck was appointed Bishop of Hereford, his cousin William Morice Secretary of State for the Northern Department and his brother-in-law Thomas Commissary General of Musters.
+In July 1660, Monck was made Duke of Albemarle, appointed to the Privy Council, made Lord Deputy of Ireland and Lord Lieutenant of Devon.
+He was also given the former Palace of Beaulieu, along with lands in Ireland and England worth £7,000 per year and an annual pension of £700.
+Among his friends and relatives, John Grenville became Earl of Bath, while Nicholas Monck was appointed Bishop of Hereford, his cousin William Morice Secretary of State for the Northern Department and his brother-in-law Thomas Commissary General of Musters.

-Although appointed Lord Deputy of Ireland, Monck fell seriously ill once again in August 1661 and was replaced by Ormond, being "compensated" with the additional office of Lord Lieutenant of Middlesex.
-Thereafter he avoided front-line politics and focused on maximising his personal wealth; his wife was notorious for selling offices, although this was a common practice and probably reflected resentment at her humble origins.
-In his diary, Samuel Pepys attacks her as a "homely, plain dowd" and "filthy woman"; however, his views were coloured by the rivalry between Monck and his cousin Edward Montagu, 1st Earl of Sandwich for control of the Admiralty.
+When Monck fell seriously ill once again in August 1661, he was replaced in Ireland by Ormond, and compensated with the additional office of Lord Lieutenant of Middlesex.
+Thereafter he avoided front-line politics and focused on maximising his personal wealth, his wife becoming notorious for selling offices, although this was a common practice and probably reflected resentment at her humble origins.
+In his diary, Samuel Pepys attacks her as a "homely, plain dowd" and "filthy woman", although his views were almost certainly coloured by the rivalry between Monck and his own cousin Edward Montagu, 1st Earl of Sandwich, for control of the Admiralty.

 In 1663, Monck was allocated lands in the Province of Carolina, now the modern US states of South and North Carolina, whose Albemarle Sound is named after him.
 He was also made a shareholder in the Royal African Company, established to challenge Dutch control of the Atlantic slave trade and a major factor in the commercial tensions between the two countries that eventually led to the Second Anglo-Dutch War in 1665.
 The conflict was backed by Monck and other investors within the government, including George Carteret, Shaftesbury and Arlington.